olichuuwon/formula-one-tenth-course/README.md

 this is to be completed end of nov 2021

-i would be participating and contributing to the ntu team coming early 2023
+i would be participating and contributing to the ntu team late 2023

 https://f1tenth.org/